 Email is an old technology that has become vastly more secure just in the last five years, as new encryption tools have emerged to meet the rising demand for data privacy.
-For healthcare organizations subject to HIPAA compliance, this is good news: email is one of the most widely used forms of communication.
+For healthcare organizations subject to HIPAA compliance(new window), this is good news: email is one of the most widely used forms of communication.
 Today it is possible to meet HIPAA’s privacy and security requirements while benefiting from the convenience of cloud-based email.

 HIPAA requires data security in transit and at rest

 HIPAA and its recent update, the Health Information Technology for Economic and Clinical Health (HITECH) Act, establish data security and privacy rules for organizations that handle people’s medical records, health payment histories, and other protected health information (PHI).